12 Types of Ties: Unraveling the Art of Tie Wearing

 Four-in-Hand NecktiePin

-As a distinguished cousin of the Four-in-Hand, the Seven-fold tie makes a compelling statement about men’s accessories.
+As a distinguished cousin of the Four-in-Hand, the seven-fold tie makes a compelling statement about men’s accessories.
 The very name of this tie type tells a story of craftsmanship.
-Each tie is folded meticulously seven times, a detail that sets this style apart.
-A full square yard of silk becomes the canvas upon which this artwork is created.
+Meticulously folding each tie seven times sets this style apart.

 Skinny TiePin